AMINESDQ/AMINESDQ/README.md

   - Built a mobile taxi application with Flutter and Firebase, integrating Google Maps API for real-time navigation.
   - Developed an admin web panel using Angular for managing rides and users.

-- **Customer Segmentation for Targeted Marketing:**
-  - Applied K-means clustering to segment banking customers for optimized marketing campaigns.
-  - Deployed the model using FastAPI with a front-end in HTML, CSS, and JavaScript.

 ---